Oct 17, 2024

 Olympus EM10 IV with the Zuiko 17mm f1.8 lens.
 ISO200, f6.3, 1/160.
 Enhanced Raw File converted in Workspace.

-All digital cameras have technical limitations, such as too little dynamic range, rolling shutter (sensor readout speed), image noise, and others.
-Acknowledging these limitations, the Olympus engineering team created innovative features like Auto HDR, stacking, composite, and computational features such as high-resolution mode, ND filters, SCN modes, and a new digital recording format.
+All digital cameras suffer from technical limitations, such as too little dynamic range, rolling shutter (sensor readout speeds), and image noise.
+Acknowledging these limitations, the Olympus engineering team designed innovative features like Auto HDR, stacking, composite, and computational features such as high-resolution mode, ND filters, SCN modes, and a new digital M43 sensor format.

 Olympus EM5 II with the Lumix 32-35mm f2.8 lens.
 ISO200, f7.1, 1/160.
 Enhanced Raw converted in Workspace.